SoftmachineImmersive/immersive-data-hub/datasets/osm-planetariums/README.md

-# Planetarium Distribution & Global Indicators
+# OSM-Based Planetarium Distribution & Global Indicators

 > This dataset is curated and maintained by [Softmachine Immersive Productions](https://softmachine.de), a studio for immersive storytelling and data-driven cultural research.